Euclid Quick Data Release (Q1): VIS processing and data products: The VIS processing function: Corrections made at the pixel level

-A brief note on terminology: the term `processing element' (PE) refers to a sub-element of the \ac{VIS PF} .
+We should note that the term `processing element' (PE) refers to a sub-element of the \ac{VIS PF}.
 Normally, the scope of a given processing element is limited.
 The term `processing function' refers to the ensemble of PEs that makes up the entire pipeline.
 In our case, \ac{VIS PF} refers to the sequence of PEs that comprise the VIS processing pipeline.\footnote{In \Euclid terminology, `OU-VIS' refers to the organisational unit that encompasses the VIS processing.
-It is responsible for defining the algorithms implemented in the \ac{VIS PF} and the validation of their outputs.} We note here that the principal client processing functions for \ac{VIS PF} are the shear processing function, `SHE-PF', which measures shapes on individual VIS images, and the \ac{MER PF} (\citealt{Q1-TP004}, which combines data from \Euclid instruments with external data. \ac{MER PF} takes as input from \ac{VIS PF} the calibrated images described here and an associated \ac{PSF} model.
+It is responsible for defining the algorithms implemented in the \ac{VIS PF} and the validation of their outputs.} We note here that the principal client processing functions for \ac{VIS PF} are the shear processing function which measures shapes on individual VIS images, and the \ac{MER PF}, described in \citealt{Q1-TP004}, which combines data from \Euclid instruments with external data. \ac{MER PF} takes as input from \ac{VIS PF} the calibrated images described here and an associated \ac{PSF} model.

 In operations, the main \ac{VIS PF} science pipeline (\texttt{VIS\_ProcessField}) is run on every raw science VIS exposure.
 It applies all the instrumental corrections in the order described below.
 This pipeline must be robust against bad or incomplete data, and it must also flag data so downstream PFs can apply selection functions if needed.
 Additionally, given the large number of VIS exposures arriving each day (around 156 during nominal wide-survey acquisitions), data must be processed quickly.
 This is because downstream PFs also have significant computational requirements, and the ground segment must be able to process all data from a given day's observations before the next day's data arrive.